Strabismus surgery

 Your eyes will be red and somewhat sore after strabismus surgery.
 You probably will see obvious bright red blood in the surgical area, usually toward the inside or outside corner of the eye.
 This is normal and is equivalent to bruising of your skin.

 Any broken blood vessels in the eye and general eye redness should fade within two to three weeks.
 You may feel like something is in your eye, but this sensation will subside.
-Usually you can resume normal activities within a few days.
+Usually, you can resume normal activities within a few days.

 During the first few days after surgery, eye alignment is a good indicator of the final outcome.
 However, more permanent results may not be known until four to six weeks after surgery.

-Children younger than 10 will very likely need a second or third strabismus procedure to maintain the best possible eye alignment.
-In some cases, eyeglasses or special lenses (prisms) placed in a pair of glasses may help fine-tune the way both eyes work together (binocular vision).
-[Read answers to common patient questions about strabismus surgery.]
+In some cases, vision therapy, eyeglasses or special prism glasses placed in a pair of glasses may help fine-tune the way both eyes work together (binocular vision).